- Biological Inventions

-Plaintiffs here have accused Google of infringing their patents submitting that they own the IP and technology used by Google to sell advertisements, which overlaps with their ‘065 patent and hence according to 35 U.S.C. § 271, they are liable of patent infringement.
-The plaintiffs Rockstar consortium have filed suits against Google for infringing 7 patents all relating to the same family.
+Plaintiffs here have accused Google of infringing their patents submitting that they own the IP and technology used by Google to sell advertisements, which overlaps with their ‘065 patent and hence according to 35 U.S.C. § 271, they are liable for patent infringement.
+The plaintiff’s Rockstar consortium have filed suits against Google for infringing 7 patents all relating to the same family.
 The other patents are US 7,236,969; 7,69,245; 7,672,970; 7,895,178; 7,895,183 and 7,933,883.
-Moreover they have specifically mentioned, that Google despite losing an attempt to acquire the patent-in-suit(i.e. all the above 7 patents) at the auction, infringed and continues to infringe the patents-in-suit.
-The plaintiffs have accused Google of willful infringement and have asked for enhanced damages of past and future loses under 35 U.S.C. § 284 and attorney charges for prosecution under 35 U.S.C. § 285.
+Moreover, they have specifically mentioned, that Google despite losing an attempt to acquire the patent-in-suit(i.e. all the above 7 patents) at the auction, infringed and continues to infringe the patents-in-suit.
+The plaintiffs have accused Google of willful infringement and have asked for enhanced damages of past and future losses under 35 U.S.C. § 284 and attorney charges for prosecution under 35 U.S.C. § 285.

 A general non-technical reading into Google’s technology shows that its concept is similar to ‘065 patent.
 But the page ranking and ad ranking algorithms used by them are very different and way more complex and efficient.
 Google’s desperate effort to acquire Nortel’s patents and their subsequent accession of Motorola Mobility shows how critical it was for them to have access to the technology.
-Plaintiffs have pointed out the same in their plaint, leading to a situation wherein Google might have a tough time defending themselves in this face off.
-Another interesting development is the introduction of Patent Litigation Integrity Act by the US Congress (an anti trolling law which is heavily backed by Google), which protects active inventors and innovators against patent trolls.
+Plaintiffs have pointed out the same in their plaint, leading to a situation wherein Google might have a tough time defending themselves in this face-off.
+Another interesting development is the introduction of the Patent Litigation Integrity Act by the US Congress (an anti trolling law which is heavily backed by Google), which protects active inventors and innovators against patent trolls.
 Google may even defend the case using the provisions of this act.
 With all these developments in progress, it will be interesting to see how this lawsuit turns out.